Sierra Nevada College welcomes applications from transfer students.

 - Official transcripts from all colleges (or any other post secondary institution) previously attended.

 Work presented for transfer must be from regionally accredited colleges and is subject to final evaluation by the Registrar’s Office.

 Two-Year Transfer Graduation Guarantee

-Sierra Nevada College guarantees that incoming transfer students will graduate in two years.* Whether you are ready to map out a single route or want the flexibility of varied paths toward your educational goals, Sierra Nevada College’s combination of individualized advising, flexible course scheduling, and personalized attention ensures efficient and steady progress toward graduation.
-If you follow all outlined student responsibilities and complete your articulation requirements and do not graduate in two years, SNC will pay for all tuition costs and additional coursework necessary to complete your degree.
+Whether you are ready to map out a single route or want the flexibility of varied paths toward your educational goals, Sierra Nevada College’s combination of individualized advising, flexible course scheduling, and personalized attention ensures efficient and steady progress toward graduation.
+If you meet all the requirements, Sierra Nevada College guarantees that incoming transfer students will graduate in two years.* If you do not graduate in two years, SNC will pay all tuition costs for additional coursework necessary to complete your degree.